betterscientificsoftware/bssw.io/Articles/Blog/Sustaining-MPICH.md

 Funding for MPICH development primarily comes from the Department of Energy's Advanced Scientific Computing Research (ASCR) program.
-MPICH remains a research project at its core even though its derivitives are used on many large-scale production systems.
+MPICH remains a research project at its core even though its derivatives are used on many large-scale production systems.

 The [Aurora][aurora] supercomputer at Argonne's Leadership Computing